MoeweX/homebridge-tinkerforge/README.md

 # How to contribute

-Add more bricklet types and improve existent ones.
+Add more bricklet types and improve existing ones.
 Also solve issues.
-Maximum line length = 90 characters.
+No maximum line length.

 # Notes for implementation